RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 This additional component is related to the [reporting delay](#reporting-delays) functionality.

-==RZhao: I think if we are going to discuss this it might take a longer time and need further explanation.
+==RZhao: I think if we are going to discuss flow of data, it might take a longer time and need further explanation.
 It does not seems to be highly related to `macpan` either.==

 ==RZhao: I feel it is weird.
 Here seems to be a sudden jump in the learning flow: Are we still discussing comparing models with data here?
 The focus sees change to modification of the model suddenly.
-It might be better to have some general discussion and example about modification, especially with the branching in flows.==
+It might be better to have some general discussion and a detailed example about modification, especially with the branching in flows.==

 ### Seroprevalence